steemit/smt-whitepaper/cbt-manual/manual.md

 inflation.

-However, there is no good reason to couple inflation to block production for CBT's.
-In fact, CBT's have no block rewards, since they have no blocks (the underlying functionality of block production being supplied by the Steem witnesses, who are rewarded with Steem).
+However, there is no good reason to couple inflation to block production for SMT's.
+In fact, SMT's have no block rewards, since they have no blocks (the underlying functionality of block production being supplied by the Steem witnesses, who are rewarded with Steem).